RomanKalkreuth/boolean-benchmark-reader/README.md

 ## Boolean Benchmark Reader for GBFS

-This repository contains a Python reader that can be used as an interface for the benchmarks of the General Boolean Function Benchmark Suite (GBFS).
+This repository contains a reader and evaluator for the benchmarks of the General Boolean Function Benchmark Suite (GBFS).
 GBFS provides a benchmark that can be used to evaluate the search performance and robustness of heuristic methods in logic synthesis.
 The corresponding paper has been presented at the 17th ACM/SIGEVO Conference on Foundations of Genetic Algorithms (FOGA'23) last year.

 ## Usage